 How is POTS diagnosed?

 There’s no single test to diagnose POTS, but your health care provider will start with a complete physical exam and review your medical history.
 In addition, they may run several tests, including an echocardiogram, cardiopulmonary testing and a tilt table test.

 “A tilt table test is the gold standard test for diagnosis but it’s not readily available at most facilities,” Dr. Chiang said.
-“In this test, you’re strapped to a table, then tilted from lying on your back into a standing position while your heart rate and blood pressure are measured.”
+“In this test, you’re strapped to a table, then tilted from lying on your back into an upright position (standing) while your heart rate and blood pressure are measured.”

 How is POTS treated?

 POTS is a chronic health condition, but it can get better on its own or with treatment.
 This treatment may involve the following:

 - Take medications: Certain medications, including beta blockers, salt tablets, fludrocortisone, midodrine and pyridostigmine, can help treat symptoms.

 - Wear compression garments: Wear compression knee-high socks or footless calf sleeves, leggings and bike shorts to help keep your blood circulating well.